The Council’s mission is to collaborate with the Ministers of Education and Higher Education and to advise them on all matters relating to education.

-The Conseil intends to become a leading authority and modernized body that sets and shares a comprehensive, integrated and evolving vision of education in Québec.
-To do so, the Conseil has adopted a new 2018-2022 Strategic Plan outlining four key directions and eight targets for the upcoming years.
+The Council aims to become a leading authority and a renewed organization that develops and shares a comprehensive, integrated and evolving vision of education in Quebec.

-Since its adoption, the Conseil has proposed a variety of measures to broaden its sphere of influence on the legislative process and decision-making bodies.
+The Conseil proposes a variety of measures to broaden its sphere of influence on the legislative process and decision-making bodies.
 The Conseil exercises its influence partly through its readership and target public with the aim of expanding the dissemination and popularization of its work.
 The Conseil is thus very focused on ensuring successful ownership by relevant stakeholders of published content.
 It strives for a greater visibility to better communicate its work and to do so is seeking to diversify the channels for disseminating its briefs.
 It also intends to develop a new form of governance in light of its recent organizational expansion.
 In short, the Conseil sees its influence, reach and development as the primary drivers of its activities.

-The Conseil supérieur de l’éducation is comprised of 22 members – including its President – representing the field of education and other sectors of Québec society.
+The Conseil supérieur de l’éducation (CSE) comprises 22 members – including its President – representing the field of education and other sectors of Québec society.

 These members are appointed by the Government following consultation with associations or organizations that are most representative of students, parents, teachers, professors, school, college and university administrators and socio-economic groups.
 The Deputy Minister of Education and Higher Education or his or her substitute is ex officio associate member, but is not entitled to vote.

 The members of the CSE are appointed to a four-year mandate, which can only be renewed once.The members of the CSE receive no salary, with the exception of the President, who has a full-time salaried position.
 The members of the CSE must adhere to its Code of Ethics and Professional Conduct.